bicpi/bicpi.github.io/_posts/2015-08-01-run-phpspec-when-saving-files-with-gulp-and-phpstorm.markdown

 The first parameter of `gulp.watch()` indicates the files we wish to watch for changes, i.e. in our case all the PHP source and spec files.
 The second parameter specifies the task(s) to run when a file change is detected, i.e. in our case only the `test` task.
 Now you may start the file watcher with `gulp watch`.
-But Gulp also allows you to specify a `default` task that gets executed whenever you do not provide a task name to the `gulp`
+But gulp also allows you to specify a `default` task that gets executed whenever you do not provide a task name to the `gulp`
 command: